How much does a web designer earn? Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 Google UX Design Professional Certificate: With this Google Career Certificate program, you'll learn to apply user experience design (UXD) fundamentals like user-centered design and accessibility.
 By the end, you'll have created a professional UX portfolio with three end-to-end projects: a mobile app, a responsive website, and a cross-platform experience.

-Meta Front-End Developer Professional Certificate: This Professional Certificate program was designed by the software engineering experts at Meta to prepare you for a career in front-end development.
-You'll learn how to build interactive web pages with HTML5, CSS, and JavaScript, as well as prepare for a coding interview.
+Meta Back-End Developer Professional Certificate: This Professional Certificate program was designed by the software engineering experts at Meta to prepare you for a career in back-end development.
+You'll learn to use programming systems, including Python Syntax and Linux commands, as well as build a portfolio using your new skills and begin interview preparation.

 Editorial Team